-As a nurturing group of educators, Richmont maintains that all people should be treated with dignity.
-In those cases when the student thinks that this standard has been breached, the following procedure will apply:
+As a nurturing group of educators, Richmont maintains that all people should be treated with dignity and strives to treat everyone with respect.
+In those cases when the student thinks that this standard has been breached, the following procedure will apply.
 A student in any Richmont program who has a grievance unrelated to academic concerns may present the complaint in writing to:

-Dean of Students - Richmont Graduate University 1900 The Exchange S.E.
-Building 100 Atlanta, GA 30339
+Dean of Students - Richmont Graduate University 1900 The Exchange S.E., Building 100 Atlanta, GA 30339

-The Student Grievance Committee will meet to discuss the student's written complaint and may request an interview with him or her to gain greater clarity.
-After the Committee makes a determination, the President will respond in writing to the student and the other parties, if any.
+The Student Grievance Committee will meet to discuss the student's complaint and may request an interview with the student to gain greater clarity.
+After the committee makes a determination, the President will respond in writing to the student and the other parties involved, if any.

-If a complaint is not settled at the institutional level, a student at the Atlanta campus may contact:
+If the complaint is not settled at the institutional level, a student at the Atlanta campus may contact:

-Georgia Nonpublic Postsecondary Education Commission 2082 East Exchange Place, Suite 220 Tucker, GA 30084-530 5770-414-3300 www.gnpec.org
+Georgia Nonpublic Postsecondary Education Commission 2082 East Exchange Place, Suite 220 Tucker, GA 30084-5305 770.414.3300